• icon-freepik-seeding

 GREENHOUSE GAS EMISSIONS

-Buildings consume one-half of all energy consumed in the United States, three-quarters of all electricity and generate one-half of CO2 emissions.
+Buildings consume 50% of all energy consumed in the US, 75% of all electricity and generate 50% of CO2 emissions.
 Transforming the way buildings are built and maintained can play a huge role in minimizing the environmental degradation caused by greenhouse gas emissions.

 emerald built environments sustainability consultants (7)